-Reflecting our commitment to provide returns to our shareholders, we have declared an annual cash dividend of \$0.31 per share to be paid in January 2018, while also repurchasing 3,282 shares of stock during the past fiscal year.
-We continue to build our franchise, as Crazy Woman Creek Bancorp (CRZY) and Buffalo Federal Bank, known as The Banks of Buffalo, Sheridan, Gillette and BFSB Mortgage.
-These banks remain a vital business and community partner since founding in 1936.
-Headquartered in Buffalo, Wyoming, we take great pride in meeting the banking needs of communities throughout Central Wyoming with a passion for local decision-making and personal involvement in our communities.
+Demonstrating our commitment to provide returns to our shareholders, we have declared an annual cash dividend of \$0.32 per share to be paid in January 2019, while also repurchasing 647 shares of stock during the fiscal year.
+We continue to build our franchise as Crazy Woman Creek Bancorp (CRZY) and Buffalo Federal Bank, known as The Banks of Buffalo, Sheridan, Gillette and BFSB Mortgage of Evanston and Cheyenne.
+Headquartered in Buffalo, Wyoming our bank remains a vital business and community partner since founding in 1936.
+We take great pride in meeting the banking needs of communities throughout Central Wyoming with a passion for local decision-making and personal involvement in our communities.
 Our vision remains to be the premier community bank serving the needs of individuals, families and businesses throughout Central Wyoming.